 Topic papers

 We have produced several Topic Papers to set out how the review of the Local Plan has been developed.
-We will refresh and update them at each stage of the review process to ensure the latest information/position is available.
+We will update these ahead of submitting the Local Plan, to ensure the latest information/position is available for the examination.

 Topic Papers provide background information, but they do not contain any policies, proposals or site allocations.
 They will form part of the Local Plan evidence base which we will submit alongside the Local Plan for independent examination.